michaeljclark/queue_atomic/README.md

 Multiple producer multiple consumer c++11 queue / ringbuffer using C++11 atomics.

-Implements 2-phase ordered writes by packing a monotonically increasing version number into the queue front and back offsets (solves ABA problem).
-Contended case is detected due to version counter increment not being visible in packed front or back offsets.
-Front and back offsets only increase in the common case and buffer offset are calculated modulus the queue size.
-The offset overflow special case is handled.
+Implements 2-phase ordered updates by packing a monotonically increasing version number into the queue front and back offsets (solves ABA problem).
+The contended case is detected due to the expected version counter not being visible in the packed front or back offsets.
+The front or back offsets are updated in a second phase after atomically incrementing the version counter and storing or retrieving data.
+Front and back offsets always increase in the common case and the buffer offset are calculated modulus the queue size however the offset underflow wraparound special case is handled.

 - queue_atomic_v3 is completely lockless in the single producer single consumer case
 - all queues can be used in multiple producer multiple consumer mode however they will spin calling std::this_thread::yield() when there is contention